-The original paper-based MRIN filing system was developed by Karen Clifford about 35 years ago.
-My contribution to this is a digital filing system also using MRIN’s.
+The paper-based MRIN filing system was developed by Karen Clifford about 35 years ago.
+My contribution to it is a digital filing system also using MRIN’s.

 The only part that really matters is that your MRIN’s match up with your document numbering, and your Master Source ID numbers match up with your Master Source documents.
 That’s it.
 The rest is optional.

 I put most of the pages in archival quality page protectors.
 They come in boxes of 100 at a reasonable cost.
 I number the edge of each page protector with the MRIN using a permanent marker.
-I do not like punching holes in paper so this seemed the best solution.
+I don’t like punching holes in paper so this seemed the best solution.